Summer of playGet involved

 We kept it low-key.
 We usually make others aware on surrounding streets and school groups through social media, but just kept it to the immediate road.

 We also didn’t have a food table or any shared play equipment this time around, to cut down on any issues to do with sharing, or kids gathering around a small area.
 So, it was all just free-play with whatever the kids brought out on their own.
 We said to everyone in advance to make sure they stuck to government guidance and social distancing at all times and parents were responsible for their kids at all times.

-On social distancing, our flyers and Whatsapp messages said in advance, very simply, please stick to Government social distancing guidance at all times and that parents and carers are responsible for the kids at all times.
+On social distancing, our flyers and WhatsApp messages said in advance, very simply, please stick to Government social distancing guidance at all times and that parents and carers are responsible for the kids at all times.
 Most people – including kids – are very well drilled on the details of what should and shouldn’t be doing.

 On the day it was a lot like my experiences of being in our small local park of late.
 The kids know well that they need to social distance.
 In general, they just do it … but without thinking they do sometimes get closer together, it’s just so natural to do so.

-Just a couple of times I had to give a gentle reminder about staying 2 meters apart, probably because I was located at the point the kids had decided would be the starting line for the races they were having!
+Just a couple of times I had to give a gentle reminder about staying two metres apart, probably because I was located at the point the kids had decided would be the starting line for the races they were having!
 When told, children get it, as they are more than familiar with the do’s and don’ts!
 There were three of us as volunteer organisers, and parents around too.

 It was really appreciated by those who turned out, and a nice comment from someone who didn’t come out “so lovely to hear the children out there”.

 I had expected maybe one or two people being concerned about it going ahead or questioning whether we should, but no one did!

 The golden rule is to stick to Government advice in whatever we do, we’re keen also to make sure we learn from any other play streets that might have happened recently!